ehudtal/docs.nycmesh.net/hardware/sxtsqg5acd.md

 * Hub node connection ( for standard 802.11ac hubs )

-# Device idiocyncracise
+# Device idiosyncrasies

 ## License
 Mikrotik software usually requires a license, though all Mikrotik devices come with an internal license, which varies with the model.
 This antenna comes with a "Level 3" license which technically only allows it to function as a CPE, not an AP.
-Therefore this device is not good and can not be used as a base station.
+Therefore this device can not be used as a base station.

 ## US vs International version
 On the positive side, it is a great CPE and can connect to DFS channels ( international version ) and other intersting features such as EAP TTLS authentication.